netdata/netdata/backends/WALKTHROUGH.md

 ## Getting Started - Netdata
 To begin let’s create our container which we will install Netdata on.
-We need to run a container, forward the necessary port that netdata listens on, and attach a tty so we can interact with the bash shell on the container.
+We need to run a container, forward the necessary port that Netdata listens on, and attach a tty so we can interact with the bash shell on the container.
 But before we do this we want name resolution between the two containers to work.
 In order to accomplish this we will create a user-defined network and attach